Previous dayFebruary 9, 2026Next day

 64.6 km---✓ ReviewedUSGS →

-On February 9, 2026 at 16:15 UTC, a magnitude 2.0 earthquake struck 33 km NW of Nanwalek, Alaska.
-The event originated approximately 64.6 km below the surface, classifying it as shallow crustal.
+February 9, 2026 brought a magnitude 2.0 earthquake 33 km NW of Nanwalek, Alaska, logged at 16:15 UTC.
+At a depth of 64.6 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 59.570°, -152.340°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.570°N, -152.340°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09